electron/electron/docs/api/web-frame.md

 * `minimumLevel` Number
 * `maximumLevel` Number

+Sets the maximum and minimum pinch-to-zoom level.
+In future versions of Electron this method will be called `setVisualZoomLevelLimits`.

+### `webFrame.setLayoutZoomLevelLimits(minimumLevel, maximumLevel)`

+* `minimumLevel` Number
+* `maximumLevel` Number

-Sets the maximum and minimum zoom level.
+Sets the maximum and minimum layout-based (i.e. non-visual only) zoom level.
+In future versions of Electron this will be renamed `setZoomLevelLimits`, but the current naming is kept for backwards-compatibility purposes.

 ### `webFrame.setSpellCheckProvider(language, autoCorrectWord, provider)`